Brewers vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have won in 10, or 47.6%, of the 21 contests they have been named as odds-on underdogs this year.
+- The Brewers are 15-11 in games they were listed as the moneyline favorite (winning 57.7% of those games).

-- Milwaukee has a record of 9-8, a 52.9% win rate, when it's set as an underdog of +105 or more by oddsmakers this season.
+- Milwaukee has a record of 15-11 when playing as moneyline favorites with odds of -110 or shorter (57.7% winning percentage).

-- The Brewers have an implied victory probability of 48.8% according to the moneyline set by sportsbooks for this matchup.
+- The Brewers have an implied moneyline win probability of 52.4% in this matchup.

-- Milwaukee's games have gone over the total in 22 of its 47 chances.
+- Milwaukee has played in 48 games with set over/under, and have combined with opponents to go over the total 22 times (22-25-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.